ernsheong/joncloudgeek.com/content/blog/what-cloud-native-is-and-isnt/index.md

 ---
 title: "What Cloud Native Is and Isn't"
-description: "TODO"
+description: "Cloud native is the new buzzword in town.
+What is it exactly?"
-date: 2019-10-01T08:00:00+08:00
+date: 2019-10-11T08:00:00+08:00
 # images:
 # - blog/what-is-anthos-by-google-cloud/anthos-bridge-between-on-prem-and-gcp.jpg
-# summary: Anthos is Google Kubernetes Engine (GKE) deployed to both on-premises or in the cloud.
-But it comes with an enterprise-only price tag.
+summary: Cloud native is a loaded phrase that can mean many things to many people.
+In this article, we take on the challenge of gleaning reasonable guiding principles and traits of cloud native infrastructure and applications.
 draft: false
 tags:
   - cloud native